The Harsh Truth of Rapid Personal Growth

 Good timber does not grow with ease.
 Neither do you.

 A young man had recently purchased a pickup truck.
 Needing some firewood, he thought it a great opportunity to test his new truck.

 After driving up the snowy mountains and out of cellphone service, he found a spot to park near some trees.
 He pulled off the road to park and got stuck in deep snow.
 Desperate, he tried everything he could to get out.
-Switching from reverse to drive and spinning-out his tires, his truck got deeper and deeper stuck.
+Switching from reverse to drive and spinning out his tires, his truck got stuck deeper and deeper in the snow.

 He put twigs under the stuck tire in hopes they would provide traction, but to no avail.
 He used a shovel and tried digging around the tire, but he was stuck too deep.

 Eventually, he became incredibly discouraged.
 The sun was hastily descending and weather bitterly chilling.
 He wasn’t sure what to do.
-He offered a simple prayer and got the impression to start cutting wood.
+He offered a simple prayer and got the feeling he should start cutting wood.